unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Rejuvenation_**.
 If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a _wish_ tek skill can prevent this trait from functioning.

 **_Tekcasting_**.
 The naga is an 11th-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 16, +8 to hit with tek skill attacks), and it needs only verbal components to cast its tek skills.
-It has the following cleric tek skills prepared:
+It has the following priest tek skills prepared:

 Cantrips (at will): _mending_, _sacred flame_, _thaumaturgy_
 1st level (4 slots): _command_, _cure wounds_, _shield of faith_